finnmayhew/The-Revelation-Mission/World/Poseidon.md

 - "burn water" are acidic patches of water
 - Plenty of names to draw from, the gods of the plane, also a few water elemental names

 The big cosmological thing is that magic is very rare on Poseidon (see the explanation on the [Gliss](./Gliss.md) page).
 But, those who have the potential for magic are on average more powerful than Hestians who choose to pursue magic.
-Also, those from the Darkend Depths are more likely to have the potential (because the local magic level is less).
+Also, those from the Darkend Depths are more likely to have the potential (because the local Weave is weaker).

 ### History